 A: Sleep hygiene refers to the habits and practices that can help you sleep better and feel more refreshed.
 Here are some tips to improve your sleep hygiene:

-• Use your bed only for sleep and sex, and avoid any activities that can stimulate your brain, such as watching TV, playing video games, or checking your phone, in the bedroom.
+- Use your bed only for sleep, and avoid any activities that can stimulate your brain, such as watching TV, playing video games, or checking your phone, in the bedroom.

 Q: What are some foods and drinks that I should avoid before bed?